RealDeHess/CommunityBeastmen/README.md

 Honorable Mention: Zeta0080 for letting us use some of their Warmaiden assets.

-Other contributions: fleatrollus, Keylara, Pochi 20, raitaroo, belikea, solarblaster
+Other contributions: fleatrollus, Keylara, Pochi 20, raitaroo, belikea, solarblaster, sootytx